nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Step 3: The execute method of View class that is overrides will be called with parameter of the semester and will iterate through the moduleList.
 If the semester in which a particular module is taken matches the semester given as the argument, then the module will be added to an ArrayList called matchingModules.
 In the end, the arrayList matchingModules will be returned.

+(Note: If the user inputs "view all", then the same mechanism is followed but instead of matching the modules to the semester entered, all the modules will be displayed.)

 The sequence diagram below illustrates this view mechanism.